LouisBesse/terraform-provider-stripe-webhooks/README.md

 developed
 around the official Stripe API documentation [website](https://stripe.com/docs/api).

+This release changes the pinned API version to `2025-10-29.clover`

 The Stripe Webhooks Terraform Provider documentation can be found on the Terraform Provider documentation

 ## Usage: